mjcollin/sql-nhcdata-lesson/_episodes/02-sql-aggregation.md

 Aggregation allows us to combine results by grouping records based on value and calculating combined values in groups.

-Let’s go to the surveys table and find out how many individuals there are.
+Let’s go to the specimens table and find out how many individuals there are.
 Using the wildcard simply counts the number of records (rows):

     SELECT COUNT(*)
-    FROM surveys;
+    FROM specimens;

 We can also find out how much all of those individuals weigh:

     SELECT COUNT(*), SUM(weight)
-    FROM surveys;
+    FROM specimens;

 We can output this value in kilograms, rounded to 3 decimal places:

     SELECT ROUND(SUM(weight)/1000, 3)
-    FROM surveys;
+    FROM specimens;

 There are many other aggregate functions included in SQL including `MAX`, `MIN`, and `AVG`.